DarraghReid/krafts/README.md

         The colours used in the site were black, white, and variables of rgb(245, 180, 60), rgb(245, 188, 31), and rgb(245, 180, 60).

-        I found this orang/yellow colour suited the fun concept of JustJokes The background of each web page of this site in a linear gradient of these three RGB colours.
+        I found this orang/yellow colour suited the fun concept of Krafts The background of each web page of this site in a linear gradient of these three RGB colours.
 I felt the linear gradient gave the site a bit more depth, making it slightly easier on the eye.

         Black is the main contrasting colour throughout the site.
 It tames the vibrancy of the orange/yellow and makes a good colour for headings and navigations elements.